 2. Non-dilutive FPO

-In a non-dilutive OPF, the major shareholders include.
+In a non-dilutive FPO, the major shareholders include.
 B. promoters, funds by selling part of the stake they already hold in the company.
 Here the number of shares remains unchanged, unlike what we saw in the dilutive OPF.

 This method has no direct impact on the company’s share price and earnings per share.